 You may have already heard the warnings to limit time on social media, but all screen time can be draining, and it can be especially hard when you have back-to-back Zoom meetings or calls.
 Try taking breaks between tasks to move around and away from your screens.
 Put your phone on Do Not Disturb an hour before you plan to go to bed.
 If you have something in front of you that you need to get done, close or put down screens, and do not look at them again until the task is complete.

 Invest in People – Not Things

 Yes, sometimes the clutter around us causes such strong feelings that we become paralyzed, anxious, and overwhelmed.
-If the state of your environment or your mind seems too overwhelmed for you to tackle alone, then enlist the help of others.
-Whether it is having a friend or family member bring over their car for a trip to goodwill, working with a life coach, or hiring a professional organizer to come and tackle your toughest space, enlisting the help of others will make for lighter work.
-And of course, if you are feeling an impact on your mental health or more serious roadblocks then you should seek help from a therapist or other mental health practitioner – you don’t have to clear the clutter alone.
+If the state of your environment or your mind seems too overwhelming for you to tackle alone, then enlist the help of others.
+Whether it is having a friend or family member bring over their car for a trip to Goodwill, working with a life coach, or hiring a professional organizer to come and tackle your toughest space, enlisting the help of others will make for lighter work.
+And, of course, if you are feeling an impact on your mental health or more serious roadblocks, then you should seek help from a therapist or other mental health practitioner – you don’t have to clear the clutter alone.